django/deps/draft/0006-channels.rst

 .. [#] We may want to move these components under the Django github org to
        signify their "more official" status.
-Since that's an that's orthagonal to the technical work proposed by this PEP, this PEP takes no possition on this question.
+Since that's an that's orthagonal to the technical work proposed by this DEP, this DEP takes no position on this question.

 Motivation